Net Wealth Mindset – Discover A New Way Of Thinking About Money

 It’s easy to get yourself cut up in the amount of information available on personal finance.
 You can read for hours and hours and still be confused about what action to take next.

 I find it easier just to grasp principles.
-If you’re able to grasp the principles, personal finance is pretty simple.
+If you’re able to grasp the principles, personal finance is simple.

 Having a net wealth mindset is one of the few principles to personal finance.
 If you were to calculate your net wealth each month, you know exactly where you’re at and a better idea of where you’re going.